tr4uma/swift-sfdc/README.md

 ### Field Creation

-Interact with the XML definition of your SObjects and start creating fields directly in those metadata.
-Stop with the  annoying and boring metadata retrieval process and start pushing them straightforward to the platform.
+Interact with the XML definition of your SObjects and start creating fields directly in your local metadata.
+Stop with the annoying and boring retrieval process and start pushing metadate straightforward to the platform, saving one round-trip!

 ## Known Issues